Holoprosencephaly: Non-genetic factors

+Treatment

+There is no cure for holoprosencephaly.
+Treatment is symptomatic and supportive.

 Prognosis

 HPE is not a condition in which the brain deteriorates over time.
 Although serious seizure disorders, autonomic dysfunction, complicated endocrine disorders and other life-threatening conditions may sometimes be associated with HPE, the mere presence of HPE does not mean that these serious problems will occur or develop over time without any previous indication or warning.
 These abnormalities are usually recognized shortly after birth or early in life and only occur if areas of the brain controlling those functions are fused, malformed or absent.

 Prognosis is dependent upon the degree of fusion and malformation of the brain, as well as other health complications that may be present.

 The more severe forms of encephalopathy are usually fatal.
 This disorder consists of a spectrum of defects, malformations and associated abnormalities.
 Disability is based upon the degree in which the brain is affected.
 Moderate to severe defects may cause intellectual disability, spastic quadriparesis, athetoid movements, endocrine disorders, epilepsy and other serious conditions; mild brain defects may only cause learning or behavior problems with few motor impairments.

 Seizures may develop over time with the highest risk before 2 years of age and the onset of puberty.
 Most are managed with one medication or a combination of medications.
 Typically, seizures that are difficult to control appear soon after birth, requiring more aggressive medication combinations/doses.

-Most children with HPE are at risk of having elevated blood sodium levels during moderate-severe illnesses, that alter fluid intake/output, even if they have no previous diagnosis of diabetes insipidus or hypernatremia.
+Most children with HPE are at risk of having elevated blood sodium levels during moderate-severe illnesses that alter fluid intake/output, even if they have no previous diagnosis of diabetes insipidus or hypernatremia.